rynaardb/TIL/swift/strings.md

 # Strings

-Strings are a collection of characters
+In Swift, a string is composed of a collection of Character values, stored using the UTF-8 encoding.

 ## Manipulating strings